pgowdy1/WSU_Archive_Search_Tool/README.md

    - Wait for the installation to complete
    - Click "Close" when done

+3. Verify Python version:
+   - Open PowerShell (press Windows key + X, then press I)
+   - Run this command:
+     ```powershell
+     python --version
+     ```
+   - You should see "Python 3.10.x" (where x is the minor version number)
+   - If you see a different version, you may need to uninstall other Python versions or adjust your PATH

+**Note**: This program requires Python 3.10 specifically.
+Other versions (including newer ones) may cause compatibility issues with the required packages.

 ### Step 2: Get an OpenAI API Key

+**Option A: Get an API Key from the Program Owner (Recommended)**
+- Contact the program owner to request an API key
+- This is the easiest option and ensures you get a key that's already set up for the program

+**Option B: Get Your Own API Key**
 1. Create an OpenAI account:
    - Go to [platform.openai.com](https://platform.openai.com/)
    - Click "Sign Up" and create an account